gosuri/nextjs-notes/README.md

 </script>
 ```

-The above example could be written declaritively, using JSX:
+The above example could be written declaratively, using JSX:

 ```html
 <script type="text/jsx">